 - Namecheap – Domain name registrar services

 Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site is not affiliated with nor sponsored by Automattic, Inc. or the WordPress Open Source project.
-This site and the products and services offered on this site are not associated, affiliated, sponsored, or endorsed by WordPress, nor have they been reviewed, certified, or tested by WordPress.
-The owner, contributors and/or advertisers may derive financial benefit from sales of items reviewed, advertised, or linked to this site.
+This site and the services and products offered on this site are not associated, affiliated, endorsed, or sponsored by WordPress, nor have they been certified, tested, or reviewed by WordPress.
+The owner, contributors and/or advertisers may derive financial benefit from sales of items linked to, advertised, or reviewed on this site.